 My jaw dropped.
 I hadn't talked to my family in 10 years.
 I knew that this was a sign from God.
 I called my parents up on Christmas morning and asked if I could join them for Christmas.
 They said "absolutely."
 I knocked on the door and saw my teenage nieces and nephews who I hadn't seen since they were toddlers and there were three nieces and two nephews who I'd never seen before.
-They gave me a card that said "Merry Christmas Uncle David", and each of them wrote a little personal message on it.
+They gave me a card that said "Merry Christmas Uncle Hugh", and each of them wrote a little personal message on it.
 The emotions were incredible and I thought I was going to burst.
 They welcomed me with open arms.
 God is amazing.
 God wants us to be family.
 Today I get along well with my parents.

-Photo: David in concert in India
+Photo: Hugh in concert in India

 I have been free of all drugs, alcohol, sex, porn and all the rest of that stuff for many years.
 I don't even drink coffee or eat sugar!
 I am following the Magisterial moral teachings taught by the Church and found in the Word of God.
 I go to daily Mass, Rosary and the Liturgy of the hours.

 In the summer of 2007 I met a very special woman.
-Kirsten was a full time prayer missionary with the Canadian National House of Prayer which prays for our government.
+Diane was a full time prayer missionary with the Canadian National House of Prayer which prays for our government.
 I never thought I would experience this kind of love.
 We were married January 1st, 2011.
-I would lay down my life for you Kirsten, and I love you beyond measure, beyond time and space and beyond my finiteness.
+I would lay down my life for you Diane, and I love you beyond measure, beyond time and space and beyond my finiteness.
 I want to spend my life with you and only you.

-Photo of Kirsten by David
+Photo of Diane by Hugh

 These days our goal is to become "radically moderate."
 I work with technology for people with disabilities.
-Kirsten works at the head office of the Canadian organization helping people with disabilities.
+Diane works at the head office of the Canadian organization helping people with disabilities.
 I also try to minister to people who have addictions, eating disorders, or who are struggling with other forms of sin.
 I help out with my nephews who were orphaned.

 After 10 years as a touring Christian artist in many countries, I have now turned my attention to the family life.
 It is a pleasure to learn the responsibilities which I avoided so many years ago.
 I thank God for a second chance.
-I love my life with Kirsten.
+I love my life with Diane.